iimez/lllms/README.md

       // Abs file path or relative to modelsPath.
 If it does not exist and a url is configured
       // it will be downloaded to the given location.
       file: 'Phi-3-mini-4k-instruct-q4.gguf',
+      // Checksums are optional and will be verified when preparing the model, if set.
+      // md5: 'cb68b653b24dc432b78b02df76921a54',
+      // sha256: '8a83c7fb9049a9b2e92266fa7ad04933bb53aa1e85136b7b30f1b8000ff2edef',
       // When to download and verify models weights.
 Defaults to 'on-demand'.
       // "blocking" = download on startup, "async" = download on startup but don't block.
       prepare: 'on-demand',
-      // Checksums are optional and will be verified when preparing the model if set.
-      // md5: 'cb68b653b24dc432b78b02df76921a54',
-      // sha256: '8a83c7fb9049a9b2e92266fa7ad04933bb53aa1e85136b7b30f1b8000ff2edef',
+      // Whether a chat session should be preloaded when a new instance is created
+      // currently only takes "chat" as a value, which will ingest system prompt and function call docs.
+      preload: 'chat',
       // Use these to control resource usage.
       contextSize: 4096, // Maximum context size.
 Will be determined automatically if not set.
       maxInstances: 2, // How many active sessions you wanna be able to cache at the same time.